anooptomar1/MMScaner/README.md

 # MMScaner
-An iOS document scanner built with CoreImage
+An iOS document scanner built with Core Image